 Together with the Bootstrap theme, this Modern theme is the most recent addition to dotCommunity, and we recommend it for all sites that want to be accessible from mobiles and iPads as well as desktops.

 See the Voice Demo Site for an example of it in use.

-The Modern theme is the first for dotCommunity which has been designed with a responsive layout that changes depending on the size of the screen it is being viewed on.
+The Modern theme has been designed with a responsive layout that changes depending on the size of the screen it is being viewed on.

 For example, when using this theme the Photo Album will show three columns of pictures on a wide screen, two columns on a medium screen, and one column on narrow screens.
 When using a layout with several columns, on narrower screens the columns are shown stacked on top of each other rather than side by side.